-My name is Rory Chapman and on the 28th of July I am paddling from Molokai Island to Oahu island in Hawaii, a distance of 51 kilometres.
-I am paddling this race to raise as much money as I can for Motor Neurone Disease(MND) and secondly as a personal goal that I have wanted to achieve for a long time.
+My name is Rory Chapman and on the 26th of July 2015 I am paddling from Molokai Island to Oahu island in Hawaii, a distance of 52 kilometres.

 Emily has so Kindly allowed me to share her story with you: